 Have a hunt around to see if there’s anything that takes your fancy.
 When you do click through, do make sure the course is being offered by one of the providers listed above.
 Also, as we saw with Shaw Academy it’s possible some providers will get dropped by NUS – so there is a risk.
 I check this page from time to time (last update 10/10/17) to ensure the provider is listed on the NUS website, but to be doubly sure you can check yourself in the application process.

 If you buy a course from one of the deals sites you’ll need to activate the course.
 The instructions on how to do this will be listed when you purchase it.

 How to apply for your NUS card

-Once you’ve signed up to Shaw Academy, you can simply apply for an NUS Extra card on the NUS website.
-You don’t need to contact Shaw Academy at all about this.
-Here’s how to apply:
+Once you’ve signed up to your course, you can simply apply for an NUS Extra card on the NUS website.
+You don’t need to contact the course provider at all about this.

-- Enter your email address
+- Step 2: Enter your email address

 Top-ups to add to your NUS Card

 There are a couple of options to add before you checkout.

-How much money can it save?
+How much money can I save?

 Potentially a huge amount.